Sarah Saldaña

-Sarah Ruth Saldana was the fourth director of U.S. Immigration and Customs Enforcement (ICE), serving from December 23, 2014, until January 20, 2017, under President Barack Obama.
+Sarah Ruth Saldaña is an American attorney who served as the fourth director of U.S. Immigration and Customs Enforcement (ICE) from December 23, 2014, until January 20, 2017, under President Barack Obama.
 She was the first Latina and the second woman (after Julie Myers) to hold the position of ICE director.
 Previously she had served as Assistant U.S. Attorney, then U.S. Attorney, for the Northern District of Texas.

 Birth, education and early career

 Saldaña was born in 1951 in Corpus Christi, Texas, as the youngest of seven children.
 Her father Luis was a plumber and her mother, Inez Garcia Saldaña, was a nurse.
 She graduated from W.B.
-Ray High School in 1970 and attended Del Mar Junior College.
+Ray High School in 1970 and attended and got an associate degree from Del Mar Junior College.
 She graduated from Texas A&I University summa cum laude in August 1973.
 After teaching eighth grade language arts in Dallas, she began working in June 1974 for the Equal Employment Opportunity Commission as a technician, then in 1975 she became a management intern for the Department of Housing and Urban Development, returning to the EEOC as an investigator later in 1975.
-From 1976 to 1981, Saldaña worked for the Department of Labor’s Employment and Training Administration.
+From 1976 to 1981, Saldaña worked for the Department of Labor's Employment and Training Administration.

 She earned a JD from Southern Methodist University in May 1984.
 She was admitted to the Texas Bar in November 1984.

-Legal Career
+Legal career

-After graduation from law school, Saldaña clerked for U.S. District Judge Barefoot Sanders in 1984-1985, then entered private law practice from 1985-1987 with the law firm of Haynes and Boone, working in communications law and employment law.
+After graduation from law school, Saldaña clerked for U.S. District Judge Barefoot Sanders in 1984–1985, then entered private law practice from 1985–1987 with the law firm of Haynes and Boone, working in communications law and employment law.
 She then moved to the large law firm Baker Botts for 11 years as a trial attorney, first as an associate, then from 1994-1998 as a partner.
 She was an unsuccessful candidate for a judgeship in 2002.

-Saldaña started as an Assistant U.S. Attorney in 2004, prosecuting fraud and corruption cases, eventually becoming Deputy Criminal Chief in charge of the Northern District’s Major Fraud and Public Corruption section.
+Saldaña started as an Assistant U.S. Attorney in 2004, prosecuting fraud and corruption cases, eventually becoming Deputy Criminal Chief in charge of the Northern District's Major Fraud and Public Corruption section.
 One major bribery and extortion case prosecuted by her office concerning affordable housing contracts was described by a major Dallas newspaper as “the largest in Dallas history”; as one result, Dallas city council member and Mayor Pro Tem Don Hill was convicted and sentenced to 18 years.

 In 2011, the Hispanic National Bar Association named Saldaña as the Latina Attorney of the Year.

 Saldaña in 2011 became U.S. Attorney for the Northern District of Texas.
 Cases she prosecuted included bank and mortgage fraud, civil rights, human trafficking, and public corruption.